TimboKZ/Rammy/README.md

 cd my-project

 # Initialise a Rammy project
-rammy init --git
+rammy init
-# `--git` flag initialises a Git repo for TeX
+# Add `--git` flag to create a Git repo at the same time

 # Add a Rammy module, we'll use https://github.com/TimboKZ/latex-common
 rammy add TimboKZ/latex-common